xraver/mercedes_me_api/README.md

 [![License Status][license-img]][license-url]
 [![BuyMeCoffee][buymecoffee-img]][buymecoffee-url]

-Script to use Mercedes Me APIs.
+This repository contains a collection of scripts (including the Home Assistant Custom Component) in order to collect data from the sensors of a Mercedes-Benz car using [Mercedes me API](https://developer.mercedes-benz.com/products).

 ## Pre-Requirements
-1) Own a Mercedes Benz Car with Mercedes Me installed and working.
+1) Own a Mercedes Benz Car with Mercedes me installed and working.
 2) Create an application in https://developer.mercedes-benz.com/
 3) Register to the following APIs:
    - [Fuel Status](https://developer.mercedes-benz.com/products/fuel_status)
    - [Vehicle Lock Status](https://developer.mercedes-benz.com/products/vehicle_lock_status)
    - [Vehicle Status](https://developer.mercedes-benz.com/products/vehicle_status)

-Note: the APIs described above do not requires any subscription in case you use them with your own car associated the the Mercedes Me Account.
+Note: the APIs described above do not require any subscription in case you use them with your own car associated with the Mercedes me Account.
 Note2: only one car is supported for the moment.

 ## Home Assistant Custom Component
-The Home Assistant Custom Component is a component to be added in Home Assistant in order to integrate the sensors of a Mercedes-Benz car using [Mercedes Me API](https://developer.mercedes-benz.com/products).
+The Home Assistant Custom Component is a component to be added in Home Assistant in order to integrate the sensors of a Mercedes-Benz car using [Mercedes me API](https://developer.mercedes-benz.com/products).
 This component is still in development.
 ### Open Points
 - Complete OAUTH2 Authentication & Get the First Token